 Blogging can be a bit depressing especially if no one understands what you’re going through.
 But if you keep going, you’ll reach your goals and start ticking off your list one by one.

 Now, my husband, Ryk and I are digital nomads and are traveling around the Philippines and who knows, maybe soon, the world.

 I write content for the blog while he takes photos and videos.
 Traveling and featuring different destinations has now become our job.

 You might also like…

 - How To Make Money Online To Fund Your Travels

-- How To Start A Travel Blog in 2020 (And Make Money)
+- How To Start A Travel Blog (And Make Money)